 New Impaired Driving Laws

-In December of 2018, new impaired driving laws were passed in Canada to not only make the penalties for DUIs more severe, but also to give law enforcement new powers and to curtail some of the defences that were being mounted in court.
-Some of these legal changes include:
+In December of 2018, new impaired driving laws were passed in Canada to make the penalties for DUIs more severe, to give law enforcement further investigative powers, and to curtail some of the legal defences being used in court.
+The new, stronger impaired driving laws may have been motivated, at least in part, to Canada legalizing recreational marihuana.
+Some of the legal changes to the impaired driving regime include:

 - Mandatory alcohol screening tests can now be demanded by police from any driver, regardless of “reasonable suspicion.”
 Drivers may also be charged for refusing to comply with this screening test.